Skip to navigation Skip to content

 Silver will be the most expensive to use, with nickel graphite being the least expensive.
 Which filler you require will be based on your application, other components in your design, and potential issues with galvanic compatibility.

 Further, because of the significant difference in material price, your requirements may help guide you in which manufacturing process is the best fit.
-For more expensive materials, a low-waste manufacturing process may be the best choice.
+For more expensive materials, a low-waste manufacturing process may be the best choice for your conductive gaskets.

 Is galvanic compatibility a concern?